zarf-dev/zarf/site/src/content/docs/deploy-a-package/index.md

+---
-# Deploy a Zarf Package
+title: Deploy a Package
+---

 Zarf Packages are designed to be easily deployable on a variety of systems, including air-gapped systems.
 All of the necessary dependencies are included within the package, eliminating the need for outbound internet connectivity.
 When deploying the package onto a cluster, the dependencies contained in each component are automatically pushed into a Docker registry and/or Git server created by or known to Zarf on the air-gapped system.